Shri2301/To_Do_List_WebApp/README.md

-# To-Do List Web Application
+# To-Do List Web Application using Django

 A secure and user-friendly task management application built with Django.
 This app allows users to create, manage, and track their tasks efficiently with a focus on security and a smooth user experience.